dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Step 3: Ask: "How many applications do we have?"**

-If nobody knows → Discovery project comes before migration project.
+If nobody knows â†’ Discovery project comes before migration project.

 **Step 4: For each application, fill out the questionnaire**